 ▪ HOME @Arlington with Sushmita Mazumdar

 Arlington-based artist Sushmita Mazumdar will be conducting a book making project across the County throughout the summer and fall.
 Participants will create an origami-style book that encourages them to think about and respond to the bigger idea of home, which includes public art and public spaces.
-The books will be displayed in the lobby of Courthouse Plaza (2100 Clarendon Boulevard), creating colorful city blocks where the art, stories, likes and hopes of Arlingtonians from all over the County come together.
+The books were displayed in the lobby of Courthouse Plaza (2100 Clarendon Boulevard) through January 2018, creating colorful city blocks where the art, stories, likes and hopes of Arlingtonians from all over the County come together.
 Stop by and create a book at the following locations and dates:

 -Thursday, June 29, 3:00 p.m. to 7:00 p.m. – FRESHFARM Ballston Market (901 N Taylor St)